ivoklimsa/DockerVSB/lab-4/README.md

     Because we had set ` --update-failure-action` to pause, Swarm paused the update.

-    In the case of failed upgrade, Swarm makes it easy to recover.
+    In the case of a failed upgrade, Swarm makes it easy to recover.
 Simply issue the `--rollback` command to the service.

 5. Roll the service back to the original version